DveMac/dosome.yoga/README.md

 The application is built on [Next.js](https://nextjs.org/) and written in [Typescript](https://www.typescriptlang.org/).
 The production environment runs on [Vercel](https://vercel.com).
 The data store is [postgres](https://www.postgresql.org/docs/).

+### Design

+From the start the project has aimed to be ultra-low friction and privacy conscious, as such there is no login or account system and no user information is collected.
+Any user specific configuration is stored in the browser localStorage (when possible).
+Basic visitor analytic data is collected using [goatcounter](https://www.goatcounter.com/) and is publicly accessible [here](https://dosomeyoga10.goatcounter.com/).

 ### Local Development

 This repo includes the database schema and sample seed data.
 To run the local environment you will need [Docker](https://www.docker.com/get-started).